 top of page

-I am indebted to Roger for providing me with the scoresheet from today's racing.
+I am indebted to Roger for providing the score sheet, course and commentary:

 Best wishes,